HarcourtsAcademy/grav-ha-user/pages/01.courses/04.auction/02.auction_agent/auction-agent.md

 ---

 Interested to know more about the Auction process?
-This workshop is intended as an introduction and overview to the Harcourts Auctions Platform and will cover:
+This workshop is intended as an introduction and overview to the Harcourts Auctions Platform.
-- The Auction method of sale
-- The three stages to Auction
-- The benefits of Auction
-- Common Seller concerns about Auction and Scripts
-- How to get started
-- Support available

 ===

 ## Who should complete this training?

 This session is designed for real estate salespersons or those who operate as a personal or buyer’s assistant, who are looking to implement the Auction method of sale within their business.

 ## Training Requirements